pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/api.md

 Only [organization administrators]({{< ref "/docs/pulumi-cloud/organizations#organization-roles" >}}) can pause deployments for an organization.

-Note that you can only pause deployments for a stack that has had deployments configured for it via [deployment settings](#deployment-settings)
+Note that you can only pause deployments for a stack that has [deployment settings](#deployment-settings) configured.

 ```
 // Pauses new deployments for a stack